Renadsaud/BRS-SRS-Document/README.md

 • Project planning and management to achieve goals according to specifications
 <br/>

-# For more detels chick the PDF
+# For more details please check the PDF